Arvanitaki: Iconography

-The Zante branch of the family is famous for producing many iconographers.
+The Zakinthos branch of the family is famous for producing many iconographers.
 Many of these icons, which are produced in the Heptanese School, remain among the best examples of 17th-18th century icons on the island.
 Famous members include: Don Pancratio Arvanitachi (fl.
 1635); Don Niccolo Arvanitachi (fl.
 1718); Don Eustacchio Arvanitachi (fl.
 1732–43); Don Pancratio Arvanitachi (18th century) and Don Niccolo Arvanitachi (fl.
 1784–87).